I'm bored, so I eat

 Dear Fat Frat Guy,

-Bottom line: Taking time to figure out what your body really needs may help you pass the time in a healthier and more conscious way.
-Paying close attention to your body’s signals and ramping up the physical activity — somewhere further away from the kitchen — could be a good start!Alice!
+Bottom line: Taking time to figure out what your body really needs may help you pass the time in a more conscientious way.
+Paying close attention to your body’s signals and ramping up the physical activity — somewhere further away from the kitchen — could be a good start!